-In January of each school year, a letter will be sent to currently enrolled middle school families asking them to indicate whether they will be returning to FBCS for the upcoming school year.
+In the spring of each school year, a letter will be sent to currently enrolled middle school families asking them to indicate whether they will be returning to FBCS for the upcoming school year.
+If a student plans to return for the next school year, no re-application is required.
 From these numbers, FBCS then determines availability for new students in that upcoming school year.
 The Open Enrollment period will begin in February and run through to the end of March.
 Perspective families are asked to apply within this time frame.
 Early submission does not necessarily guarantee admission to the school.
 A lottery will be held when there are more applicants than there is availability in that grade level.
 At the end of March, families with guaranteed enrollment will be notified.